Skip to main content

 Use Tell Us Once

 The registrar will give you a Tell Us Once reference number.
-This single service notifies the DWP (benefits), HMRC, DVLA, Passport Office, local council, and public sector pensions.
+This one service notifies the DWP (benefits), HMRC, DVLA, the Passport Office, your local council, and public sector pensions, so you do not have to contact them all separately.
 Use it within 28 days.
 It is not available in Northern Ireland.
 You can use it online at gov.uk/tell-us-once or by phone on 0800 085 7308.

 Need to write to banks, utility companies, or HMRC?
 Our ready-to-use template letters save you time and make sure you include everything they need.